Tikitikitikidesuka/typst-upm-report/examples/example.typ

-#import "../lib.typ": upm-template
+#import "../lib.typ": upm-report

-#show: upm-template.with(
+#show: upm-report.with(
   title: "This is an Example Thesis Title That You Should Replace",
   author: "Jane Example Student",
   supervisor: "Prof. Example McSupervisor",